9 Nail Art Trends Taking Off In 2022

 Bright Swirl

 "I believe the swirl nail art trend will continue to be popular throughout 2022.
-It's fun and versatile: it can either be muted, with earth-tone colors, or really fun, if done with bright, vibrant colors.
-Depending on the colors you use, this trend can be worn in any season." - Alexa Liberatore, Nail Artist and Founder of Facile Nails
+It's fun and versatile: it can either be muted, with earth-tone colours, or really fun, if done with bright, vibrant colours.
+Depending on the colours you use, this trend can be worn in any season." - Alexa Liberatore, Nail Artist and Founder of Facile Nails

 Advertisement